microsoft/pai/pai-management/doc/cluster-bootup.md

 This method is for advanced users.
 PAI configuration consists of 4 YAML files:

-- `cluster-configuration.yaml` - Machine-lvel configurations, including login info, machine SKUs, labels of each machine, etc.
+- [`cluster-configuration.yaml`](./how-to-write-pai-configuration.md#cluster_configuration) - Machine-level configurations, including login info, machine SKUs, labels of each machine, etc.
-- `kubernetes-configuration.yaml` - Kubernetes-level configurations, part 1.
+- [`kubernetes-configuration.yaml`](./how-to-write-pai-configuration.md#kubernetes_configuration) - Kubernetes-level configurations, part 1.
 This file contains basic configurations of Kuberntes, such as the version info, network configurations, etc.
-- `k8s-role-definition.yaml` - Kubernetes-level configurations, part 2.
+- [`k8s-role-definition.yaml`](./how-to-write-pai-configuration.md#k8s_role_definition) - Kubernetes-level configurations, part 2.
 This file contains the mappings of Kubernetes roles and machine labels.
-- `serivices-configuration.yaml` - Service-level configurations.
+- [`serivices-configuration.yaml`](./how-to-write-pai-configuration.md#services_configuration) - Service-level configurations.
 This file contains the definitions of cluster id, docker registry, and those of all individual PAI services.

 There are two ways to prepare the above 4 PAI configuration files.
 The first one is to prepare them manually.
 The description of each field in these configuration files can be found in [A Guide For Cluster Configuration](how-to-write-pai-configuration.md).

 If you want to deploy PAI in single box environment, please refer to [Single Box Deployment](single-box-deployment.md) to edit configuration files.

 ## Step 1b.
-Prepare PAI configuration: Using `paictl` tool <a name="step-1b"></a>
+Prepare PAI configuration: A quick start approach using `paictl` tool <a name="step-1b"></a>

 The second way, which is designed for fast deployment, is to generate a set of default configuration files from a very simple stariting-point file using the `paictl` maintenance tool: